 Tar of the Lion Men avoided an Evil vs. Evil scenario by frisking Wily for his reprogramming device and brainwashing the Robot Masters, Roll, and Protoman with it.

-Dark Action Girl: Doris the maid, a cosmetics robot, and a brainwashed Evelyn Ray have all fought Mega Man and Roll at points.
-The park attendent from Fun World was also evil, but she didn't fight.
+Dark Action Girl: A cosmetics robot, Doris the maid, Ms. Lapierre, and a brainwashed Evelyn Ray have all fought Mega Man and Roll at points.
+The park attendant from Fun World was also evil, but she didn't fight.

 Daydream Surprise: "Electric Nightmare" opens with Wily attacking a power plant, Mega Man coming to stop him, and Wily seemingly destroying Mega.
 It turns out that this is just a "game" Wily and his bots are playing to prepare for the real attack.